Below is a list of performance opportunities that are unique to UTA!

-The UT Arlington Department of Theatre Arts and its Maverick Theatre Company have a nearly 30-year history of producing new or recently premiered theatrical works through readings, showcases, and fully staged productions.
+The University of Texas at Arlington Department of Theatre Arts and its Maverick Theatre Company have a nearly 30-year history of producing new or recently premiered theatrical works through readings, showcases, and fully staged productions.
 MavPlays was developed as the focal point for new play production of these works on a regular basis.
 MavPlays is a creative research laboratory for the initiation, development, and production of new works for the Western theatrical canon.
 The plays selected are written by resident faculty playwrights, UTA student playwrights, and by external playwrights.
 Some of these student works are also produced in the MavLab production venue.
 For audition information, please visit the audition page.

 Press for MavPlays…